LANDLORD INVENTORY CHECK IN and CHECK OUT

-We provide inventory check in & check out report services to Estate Agents and Private Landlords in London, Watford, Bushey, Croxley Green, Rickmansworth, Hemel Hempstead, Abbott Langley, Kings Langley, Berkhamsted, Chesham, Saint Albans, Luton, and Harpenden.
+We provide inventory check in & check out services to Letting Agents and Private Landlords in North London, North West London, Watford, Bushey, Croxley Green, Rickmansworth, Hemel Hempstead, Abbott Langley, Kings Langley, Berkhamsted, Chesham, Saint Albans, Luton, and Harpenden.

 Inventory & Check In Report

 The check-in examines the property on the day that the agreement begins, noting the condition of furniture and fittings, meter readings are noted and a photograph is taken to guarantee accuracy.
 The new tenants will be asked to sign inventory & check in report and any keys that are passed over and we will walk tenants through the property, highlighting any issues with them.
 A check-in provides a detailed overview of condition of the property and sets the standard at which the property should be maintained, and returned at the end of the tenancy.